Getting Started

 Create an Xcode Project

-Use untoldengine-create to generate a ready-to-run Xcode project with Untold Engine wired in.
+Use untoldengine to generate a ready-to-run Xcode project with Untold Engine wired in.

 Install it from the repository: